masonamadeus/the-bodge-lab/content/About Me/Professional Resume.md

 * Aided in commissioning new transmitters and HD importer/exporter systems in 2019.
 * Acted as first point of contact to resolve major equipment failures including a loss of our main IPSTL relay point, tower site remote control failures, master antenna system combiner/filter failure, rebroadcast receiver signal path issues, etc.
 * Covered other engineers' duties as needed across multiple states and markets.
-* Recapped & Rebuilt multiple small transmitters and transmitter components.
+* Recapped & rebuilt multiple small transmitters and transmitter components.

 #### On-Air / Production (Original hired position, April 2014)
 * Hosted a weekday afternoon drive program on a Hot AC music station.